v1v/ansible-role-jenkins_plugin_cli/README.md

     jenkins_war_location: ""

 Path to Jenkins war file.
-If no war file is entered, will default to /usr/share/jenkins/jenkins.war or C:\ProgramData\Jenkins\jenkins.war, depending on the user's OS.
+If no war file is entered, will default to `/usr/share/jenkins/jenkins.war` or `C:\ProgramData\Jenkins\jenkins.war`, depending on the user's OS.
+Though that's implicitly defined by the jenkins-plugin-cli.

     verbose: false

 Set to true to show additional information about plugin dependencies and the download process.

-    output: "stdout"
+    output: stdout

-Format to output plugin updates file in, stdout is the default.
-Options: "json", "stdout". "yaml"
+Format to output plugin updates file in, `stdout` is the default.
+Options: `json`, `stdout` and `yaml`.

     latest: false